 I am sorry you won’t be able to order everything on the menu, because you will want to try everything they offer starting from the oriental grilled Kebab to the seafood selection.

 More About Alexandrian Food

 Whether you chose the expensive hotel or the cheap inn, you must try our street food, because we are good at it and you’ll love it.
-But don’t try it anywhere except if you want to have diarrhea for the rest of your vacation.
-There are some particular places where you can safely eat our famous sandwiches.
-One of them is ‘El Falah’ in Mahtet el raml, which has only one thing on their menu and they are very good at it: its Kebda or liver.
+One recommendation is the ‘El Falah’ in Mahtet el raml, which has only one thing on their menu and they are very good at it: its Kebda or liver.
 Alexandrians have their special way in doing it that will leave you speechless.

 About Alexandria: Getting Around

 If you wonder what the best way to get around is, it’s definitely Taxis, you will spot some black and yellow bees on wheels you should wave for one of them and tell them your destination.
 They are very cheap, but you should decide a fare first to avoid paying high fares.

 This post was originally written by Yousef Hisham, a writer based in Egypt.
 He has since stopped blogging and no longer has a blog or social.
 It has since been updated by The Planet D.